softwaresaved/automated_testing/README.md

   assert_equal(0, result, "Unexpected exit status")
 ```

+If a code always returns zero, due to the way it has been implemented, that's OK, as we will also do other checks.

 ### Check output files were created

-The next check we can do is that we have an output file with the frequency counts from our code.
+The next check we can do is that we have an output file with the frequency counts.

 Python's [os.path.isfile](https://docs.python.org/2/library/os.path.html#os.path.isfile) function allows us to check if a file exists.
-So, we can check that the expected output file now exists, after running `count_frequency`.
+We can check that the expected output file now exists, after running `count_frequency`.

-We can use a function provided by nose, `nose.tools.assert_true`, which checks if a condition holds and, if not, records that the test has failed, along with an informative failure message.
+We can use a function provided by nose, `assert_true`, which checks if a condition holds and, if not, records that the test has failed, along with an informative failure message.

 ```
 import os.path